WeblateOrg/fedora_messaging/README.rst

 ``id``
    Numerical ID of change
 ``action``
-   Verbose name of the change
+   Verbose name of the change, see `Change actions source code`_ for possible values ``timestamp``
-``timestamp``
    ISO formatted timestamp
 ``target``